etjernst/etjernst.github.io/_projects/maduka.md

 ### Funding

-This project received support from PEDL and the National Science Foundation.
+This project has received support from PEDL and the National Science Foundation

 ### Links